ChaiBapchya/StackOverflowDataAnalytics/README.md

 For building the user vector, we used the API to provide information about users.
 First, we had to find the unique users in the StackOverflow UCI dataset and query the API to get user features like reputation, answer count, badge count, etc.

-Command
 ```
 python userExt.py
 ```

 3. Cleaning
 Using python libraries - pyreadability and nltk, we performed
-	a.
-Remove HTML tags from Question body
+   1. Remove HTML tags from Question body
-	b.
-Calculate readability score
+   2. Calculate readability score
-	c.
-Determine the number of code fragments
+   3. Determine the number of code fragments
-	d.
-Find the number of external links
+   4. Find the number of external links
-	e.
-Find the word count of the question
+   5. Find the word count of the question

-Command
 ```
 python clean.py
 ```